-- Attach a clear plastic tube to the air bleed valve (Figure 9 or 10 as applies, item p). - Place the end of the tube in a container to catch the oil.
+- If the burner motor does not start, reset the motor overload switch (if so equipped) and press the reset switch of the burner primary control. - Vent the fuel unit as soon as the burner motor starts rotating.
+To vent - - Attach a clear plastic tube to the air bleed valve (Figure 9 or 10 as applies, item p). - Place the end of the tube in a container to catch the oil.
 Then loosen the fuel unit air vent valve. - Tighten the air vent valve after all air has been purged. - IF burner stops during venting - The burner primary control will lockout if flame is not established within its time limit.
-This is typically 15 seconds for R7184B primary controls, but may be less for other flame supervisory controls. - The burner may lockout several times during the period needed to purge all the air.
-To extend air venting time, press the red reset button for 1/2 second during the prepurge cycle to continue purging. - o IF burner stops after flame is established - Additional venting is probably required.
+This is typically 15 seconds for 7505 primary controls, but may be less for other flame supervisory controls. - The burner may lockout several times during the period needed to purge all the air.
+To extend air venting time, press the red reset button for 1/2 second during the prepurge cycle to continue purging with 7505 controls. - o IF burner stops after flame established - Additional venting is probably required.
 Repeat the air venting procedure. - 8.
-Once flame is steady, proceed to 'Set High-fire Air'.
+Once flame is steady, proceed to the 'Set High-fire Air' Section air.